YinJC/uk-tex-faq/FAQ-matchbrak.md

----
-layout: page
-title: My brackets don't match
+# My brackets don't match
----

 (La)TeX has a low-level mechanism for matching braces in document text.
 This means you can type something like: